mlabs-haskell/gov/gov-docs.md

 ### DepositAct

-Purpose: The user adds $GOV to their staked totals, may mint UserStakeDetail, mints BalanceRecord.
+Purpose: The user adds $GOV to their staked totals, may mint UserStakeDetail

 the `DepositAct.address` field is purposefully available to be a wallet or script address as a user may want to delegate control over stake and over rewards to an external contract.